Guam Guard enlists first GED+ Program graduate

 |0

-This work, Guam Guard enlists first GED+ Program graduate [Image 3 of 3], by Mark Scott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Guam Guard enlists first GED+ Program graduate, by Mark Scott, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT